tonethar/IGME-330-Spring-2023/hw/hw-4-starter.md

 <hr>

-- When we call `refreshFavorites()` - we will get an error message - `Uncaught ReferenceError: createFavoriteElement is not defined` -  because `createFavoriteElement(id)` is not yet implemented - so let's move on!
+- When we call `refreshFavorites()` - we will get an error message:
+  - `Uncaught ReferenceError: createFavoriteElement is not defined`
+  - because `createFavoriteElement(id)` is not yet implemented - so let's move on!

 <hr>